 Once situated in my truck, I knew that I didn’t have the energy to drive home.
 I was finding it difficult to keep my eyes open, having gotten up at 5:00 AM that morning to squeeze in three hours of study before beginning my janitorial duties.
 To make matters worse, there was a heavy smell of smoke in the air from wildfires in neighboring Montana.
 The smoke made me feel light-headed and drowsy.

 As hot as it was in my truck, I decided to climb into the back seat and have a nap before driving home.
 After situating myself comfortably with a pillow that I kept on hand for just such a purpose, my mind continued to dwell on the disparity of my boring life with the adventures of people like Richard Hannay in John Buchan’s novels, or the Count of Monte Cristo in Alexandre Dumas’ story by the same name.
 “Man,” I thought, “I would give anything to visit some of the places in these stories!”

 I was just surrendering to drowsiness when suddenly I saw a gentlemen sitting in the front seat of my truck.
 I had no idea where he came from, nor how long he had been sitting there.
-When he saw that I had become aware of his presence, he simply said, “Hello” in a thick British accent.
+When he saw I had become aware of his presence, he simply said, “Hello!” in a thick British accent.